keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, building the necessary mappings to generate the desired program output.

 While the interface of a program may be modeled as an input mapped to an output, many functions internally must interact with implicit inputs and outputs _not present in the program's signature_ of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
-These _implicit inputs and outputs_ have **effects** that dictate how they are received and sent: database queries may return non deterministic responses and an error might occur when performing a direct deposit.
+These _implicit inputs and outputs_ have **effects** that dictate how they are received and sent.
+For example database queries may return non deterministic responses and an error might occur when performing a direct deposit.

+Faults, errors, and nondetermism as effects of these operations are effectively opaque in functions modeled as simple input and output, as in `getUser: Int => User`.
+The signature of this function requires a sort of _tribal knowledge_ in order for the programmer to be aware of what effects may dictate how a `User` is retrieved:

+* An associated `User` may not be found.
+* The returned `User` may change between function applications.
+* The database or network may fault and the function generates an exception that must be handled.

+You might be thinking that these cases are a given when working with database code, and that _is_ tribal knowledge.
+These cases are _effects_ that dictate the circumstances under which a `User` might be produced and can be modeled accordingly as part of the typed API of `getUser`.

 ### Effects impose complexity on code.